 In response to the societal changes, learning is expected to become more flexible with students being able to choose the pace, place and mode of learning.
 Micro-credentials are one way to provide this flexibility.
 They can be a means to increase the effectiveness of higher education and to provide upskilling and reskilling opportunities for the labour force.

-This EUA webinar, which is part of the series “Towards the Bologna Process Ministerial Meeting”, will discuss micro-credentials from various perspectives.
-It will include the key findings of an EUA study conducted as part of the MICROBOL project, which examines the status of micro-credentials and the applicability and use of Bologna Process tools; the outcomes of the European Commission’s Micro-credentials Consultation Group; and a university perspective on flexible learning and specifically on micro-credentials.
+This EUA webinar, which is part of the series “Towards the Bologna Process Ministerial Meeting”, discussed micro-credentials from various perspectives.
+It included the key findings of an EUA study conducted as part of the MICROBOL project, which examines the status of micro-credentials and the applicability and use of Bologna Process tools; the outcomes of the European Commission’s Micro-credentials Consultation Group; and a university perspective on flexible learning and specifically on micro-credentials.